claramoreirag/FEUP-ESOF/Development-Report.md

 <br>

-- As an attendee, I want to have my own profile
+- As a user, I want to have my own profile

 **User interface mockups:**